jesusgperez/blogapi/README.md

 rails g factory_bot:model user email:string name:string auth_token:string   # Creates a factory bot for the specified model
-RAILS_ENV=test rails c                                      # Access the console from another environment FactoryBot.build(:model)
+RAILS_ENV=test rails c                                      # Access the console from another environment FactoryBot.build(:model) rails g serializer <model>                                  # Creates a serializer for the model

 # Modifications
 user = <%= Rails.application.credentials[:DB_USER] %>       # This is going to take the credentials from the encrypted file